 Service Description What You Pay Chiropractic care Chiropractic treatment and spinal manipulation by a licensed chiropractic doctor.
 Limited to 20 sessions per year per member.
-In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
+In-network: You pay a \$40 copay per session; the plan pays the rest.
+You do not have to meet your deductible first (and your copay doesn't apply to your deductible).
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
 Clinical trials Routine patient care (as defined by the ACA) costs provided as part of a clinical trial that is recommended by your physician and covered by the plan as determined upon medical necessity review.
-Routine patient care includes the nonexperimental health services you receive during the clinical trial (doctor's visits, medical equipment, treatment of complications), but does not include the cost of unapproved drugs (including the subject of the trial) or research administration costs.
+Routine patient care includes the non- experimental health services you receive during the clinical trial (doctor's visits, medical equipment, treatment of complications), but does not include the cost of unapproved drugs (including the subject of the trial) or research administration costs.
 May require a prior authorization.
 Services and supplies are covered based on who provides your care and where you receive your treatment (for example, an oncologist visit, medical equipment, or labs/scans).
 Diabetes Diagnosis, care, and treatment for adults and children with diabetes (type I and II), including diagnostic testing, doctor visits, foot care, medical equipment, and education and training for diabetes patients in disease management (when recommended by your physician).
 Certain services related to your diabetes may be considered preventive.
 Contact Collective Health's Member Advocate team for more information.
-Specialist visit In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
+Specialist visit In-network: You pay a \$40 copay per visit; the plan pays the rest.
+You do not have to meet your deductible first (and your copay doesn't apply to your deductible).
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.

 Service Description What You Pay Insulin and other prescription medications are covered by your pharmacy benefits.
-Diabetes self-management training In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
-Out-of-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
-Labs May require a prior authorization.
+Diabetes self-management trainingIn-network:You pay a \$20 copay per visit; the plan pays the rest.You do not have to meet your deductible first (and your copay doesn't apply to your deductible).Out-of-network:You'll owe the full cost of this service until you've met your deductible.
+After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed Labs May require a prior authorization.
 In-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 10% of the cost; the plan pays the rest.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
 Medical equipment May require a prior authorization.
 In-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 10% of the cost; the plan pays the rest.
 Out-of-network: You'll owe the full cost of this service until you've met your deductible.
 After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.